Socialist economics: Social ownership and peer-to-peer production

 Various forms of socialist organization based on co-operative decision making, workplace democracy and in some cases, production directly for use, have existed within the broader context of the capitalist mode of production since the Paris Commune.
 New forms of socialist institutional arrangements began to take form at the end of the 20th century with the advancement and proliferation of the internet and other tools that allow for collaborative decision-making.

-Michel Bauwens identifies the emergence of the open software movement and peer-to-peer production as an emergent alternative mode of production to the capitalist economy that is based on collaborative self-management, common ownership of resources, and the (direct) production of use-values through the free cooperation of producers who have access to distributed capital.

-Commons-based peer production generally involves developers who produce goods and services with no aim to profit directly, but freely contribute to a project relying upon an open common pool of resources and software code.
-In both cases, production is carried out directly for use—software is produced solely for their use-value.
-Wikipedia, being based on collaboration and cooperation and a freely associated individuals, has been cited as a template for how socialism might operate.
-This is a modern example of what the Paris Commune—a template for possible future organization—was to Marx in his time.
+Michel Bauwens identifies the emergence of the open software movement and peer production as an emergent alternative mode of production to the capitalist economy that is based on collaborative self-management, common ownership of resources, and the (direct) production of use-values through the free cooperation of producers who have access to distributed capital.
+Commons-based peer production generally involves production with no aim to profit directly, but freely contribute to a project relying upon an open common pool of resources.
+Production is carried out directly for use— ex. open source software is produced solely for its use-value.
+Wikipedia, being based on collaboration and cooperation and freely associated individuals, has been cited as a template for how socialism might operate.
+This is understood by some as a modern example of what the Paris Commune—a template for possible future organization—was to Marx in his time.
+Others, like Stefan Meretz, believe that commons-based peer production transcends socialism, no only capitalism.